AmanCH3/hamro_grocery_mobile_assignment/README.md

 ---

-## 📦 Dependencies
+## 📦 Key Dependencies

-This project uses the following key dependencies:
+This project relies on a few key packages:

-* `cupertino_icons`: For iOS-style icons.
+* `cupertino_icons`: Provides default iOS-style icons.
-* `flutter_svg`: To render SVG files.
+* `flutter_svg`: Enables the use of SVG images in the application.
-* `get`: For state management, dependency injection, and route management.
+* `get`: A powerful and lightweight package for state management, dependency injection, and route management.

 ---

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)